BOARD OF DIRECTORS

 Sec.
 1. Number, Manner of Selection, and Terms of Office.
 The Board of Directors shall consist of the officers of the League, four elected directors, and not more than four appointed directors.
 One-half of the elected directors shall be elected by the general membership at each annual meeting and shall serve for a term of two years, or until their successors have been elected and qualified.
 The elected members shall appoint such additional directors, not exceeding four, as they deem necessary to carry out the work of the League.
 The term of the appointed directors shall be one year and shall expire at the conclusion of the next annual meeting.

 Sec.
 2. Qualifications.
-No person shall be elected or appointed or shall continue to serve as an officer or director of this organization unless she or he is a voting member of the League of Women Voters of Hilton Head Island-Bluffton Area.
+No person shall be elected or appointed or shall continue to serve as an officer or director of this organization unless this person is a voting member of the League of Women Voters of Hilton Head Island-Bluffton Area.

 Sec.
 3. Vacancies.
 Any vacancy occurring in the Board of Directors by reason of the resignation, death, or disqualification of an officer or elected member may be filled, until the next annual meeting, by a majority vote of the remaining members of the Board of Directors.
 Three consecutive absences from a Board meeting of any member without valid reason shall be deemed a resignation unless approved by the Board.

 Sec.
 4. Powers.
 The Board shall manage and supervise the business affairs and activities of the League of Women Voters of Hilton Head Island-Bluffton Area subject to the instructions of the annual meeting.
 It shall select delegates to the state convention and council and to the national convention.
 It shall have the power to create such special committees as it deems necessary and shall perform such other duties as are specified by these bylaws.